-- Any storm damage near the building – any other storm damage such as downed trees will be useful for insurance submissions.
+- Any storm damage near the building – Any other storm damage such as downed trees will be useful for insurance submissions.

 Once a crew begins working on a job, it’s important for them to take photos as the job progresses.
-Thorough photo documentation throughout the job will help you manage and monitor your crews, prove that your crews abided by regulations and job requirements, and help you explain any problems or unforeseen issues to your customers.
+Detailed photo documentation throughout the job will help you manage and monitor your crews, prove that your crews abided by regulations and job requirements, and help you explain any problems or unforeseen issues to your customers.

 Types of photos your crew should be taking every day:

 - Job materials as they get delivered – Take photos showing when materials arrive to keep the office in the loop.
 Make sure you can see the amount and quantity in the photo so you can prove to the customer that you installed what you are charging them for.

 - Location of dumpster/truck – Anytime there is large, heavy equipment that has the possibility of leaving damage, make sure to document the condition of the space where the equipment is placed beforehand.